 What’s Next After the Yoga Therapy Course?

 Well, the course definitely sparked my curiosity to know more.
 I’ve been listening to a lot of yoga podcasts, mainly from Ashtanga Dispatch but also on OmStars.
-I’ve been especially fascinated by Vagus nerve and have been trying to learn how it affects our well-being.
+I’ve been especially fascinated by the Vagus nerve and have been trying to learn how it affects our well-being.

 Liked it, Pin it!